YashChowdhry/Art-of-Data/_posts/2023-10-14-meta-analysis.md

 The study references quite a few sources, some of which involve conducting other experiments and subsequently collecting data.
 Most of the sources are public and few require payment, however, not all the data is always presented.
 Some experiments deal with several test subjects but report the data with only the median change: initial-value += median change.

 Example datasets:

-Distribution of glycogen concentration values from quadriceps femoris cycling work output (watts), blood lactate accumulation, plasma accumulation of hypoxanthine, oxygen uptake → used to determine higher initial creatine phosphate content and an increased rate of creatine phosphate resynthesis
+Distribution of glycogen concentration values from quadriceps femoris

+Cycling work output (watts), blood lactate accumulation, plasma accumulation of hypoxanthine, oxygen uptake → all used to determine higher initial creatine phosphate content and an increased rate of creatine phosphate resynthesis

-Muscle ATP concentration in doing three isometric contractions Muscle ATP, phosphocreatine (PCr), and lactate concentrations were measured from biopsy samples of vastus lateralis muscle after varying recovery times
+Muscle ATP concentration in doing three isometric contractions

+Muscle ATP, phosphocreatine (PCr), and lactate concentrations were measured from biopsy samples of vastus lateralis muscle after varying recovery times

-Muscle total creatine concentration after consuming 20g/day creatine Blood ammonia accumulation during pre and post creatine supplementation
+Muscle total creatine concentration after consuming 20g/day creatine

+Blood ammonia accumulation during pre and post creatine supplementation

 The first source was published in Scandinavian Journal of Clinical and Laboratory Investigation, and thus not available to me, but it is still public